meetkabeershah/meetkabeershah.github.io/about.md

 permalink: /about/
 ---

 My name is Zameer from [the city of dreams](http://www.incredibleindia.org/travel/destination/mumbai/mumbai-introduction).
 I dopped out from [my last school](http://www.nmims.edu/).
-I also founded [nerdspal.com](https://nerdspal.com/) - an academic Q & A website.
+I also founded [nerdspal.com](https://nerdspal.com/).

+nerdspal.com is a professtional question and answer site for students, teachers and professionals to get recognized for sharing their valuable knowledge.

 ![Me](https://www.gravatar.com/avatar/0964ab778245068b9d910764125004c9)